 Buddenbrooks: Hanno and Kai, who "nickname" their teachers not "the spider" or "the cockatoo" as their classmates do, but rather "Herr X".
 Also, Hanno's geography teacher, who's a big fan of satirist Heinrich Heine, tries to be this.

-The HERO OF THE IMPERIUM title character of Ciaphas Cain does this constantly, and often regardless of whether the target is currently attempting to kill him.
+Ciaphas Cain, HERO OF THE IMPERIUM, does this constantly, and often regardless of whether the target is currently attempting to kill him.
 About the only ones that don't receive this are beings that don't speak, such as Necrons and Tyranids (not that he doesn't try on occasion), and Inquisitors, who are in practice of a far higher rank and rarely tolerate anything resembling amusement (with the exception of Vail, who seems to grow rather fond of verbal matches with him).
 Vail herself also seems to possess an inclination for this trope, if her footnotes are any indication.